Welcome to Cornerstone St Andrews

 Our Sunday Gathering

 Please join us this Sunday for the Cornerstone Gathering at St Andrews Town Hall.
 Our Sunday Morning Gatherings are meetings where all ages are welcome as we gather together to engage with God.
-The services run from 9.15am and 11am.
-We will have a joint time of fellowship with tea and coffee in-between the two services at 10.30am.
-We look forward to meeting you there!
+The service starts at 10.30am.
+We will have a time of fellowship with tea and coffee before the service from 10.00am as well as after the service.
+We look forward to seeing you there!

 Series: Rediscovering Creation